RajanSandha/auto_blog/_posts/2025-06-11-top-4-organic-sheets-of-2025-sleep-soundly-sustain.md

 !

 Want the breathability of **percale** with a softer touch?
-The Citizenry's Organic Stonewashed Percale Sheet Set [link to The Citizenry] is the answer.
+The Citizenry's Organic Stonewashed Percale Sheet Set is the answer.
 Made from long-staple **organic cotton**, these **sheets** are incredibly soft and durable.
 The long-staple cotton requires fewer threads, making them even more breathable.
 A great budget-friendly option for those seeking **organic bedding** without sacrificing comfort.
 These are also great for **hot sleepers**.

 *   **Material:** Organic, Long-Staple Cotton
 *   **Certifications:** GOTS, Oeko-Tex